-All-in-all, RoboForm makes a good impression, scoring high thanks to its customization/personalization options and sharing feature.
-Since the program focuses on just the basics, the interface(s) don't feel overloaded.
+All-in-all, RoboForm left a good impression with us, scoring, in particular, owing to its customization/personalization options and excellent sharing feature.
+Since the program focuses on the basics, the interface(s) don't feel overloaded.
 With that said, a more robust security center, and tools for automatically changing passwords would certainly be welcome additions.

 Like most password managers, RoboForm uses AES 256, concealing your password with several thousand rounds of PBKDF2 and SHA256 hashing.

-RoboForm also adheres to the Zero-Knowledge principle, meaning that only you have access to your master password: It isn't stored anywhere on the developer's servers.
+RoboForm also adheres to the zero-knowledge principle, meaning that only you ever have access to your master password: It isn't stored anywhere on the developer's servers.
 While boosting security, this also means that if you lose it, there's little that customer service can do to help.

 2FA is available, but only for paying subscribers.